neurogenetics/SAHA/README.md

 ```
 <img src="files/HeatmapMarkerFree.png" width="400"/>

-Additioanlly we have included options for any object to be downsampled to a set gene list.
+Additionally, we have included options for any object to be downsampled to a set gene list.
 If one assay is whole-transcriptome, but the other is panel based the Downsampling will happen automatically.
 However, if you wish to annotated based on a specific set of genes you may include a custom_ds argument.

 ``` r
 downsample_list = c("GeneX", "GeneY","GeneZ"...)